[Controller] Command (Tools Menu)

 Use Backup Controller to save controller configuration data on your PC.

 The current status is saved in a folder containing several files.
-The controller configuration settings, task status, I/O status, robot status etc. are saved in these files.
+The controller configuration settings, task status, I/O status, robot status, and simulator data are saved in these files.
 This is useful for users to send a snapshot of the controller status to the supplier of your region or to Epson technical support, should the need arise.

 KEY POINTS